coolchigi/AWS/README.md

 ----------------
 - Working Lambda function.
 Last year, I took the micro-service approach and created two lambda functions.
 I've decided to use just one.
 - Utilizing the Javascript Fetch API to make requests to my API gateway endpoint.
-- CI/CD with Github Actions for both frontend and backend
+- Create two CI/CD pipelines with Github Actions for both frontend and backend
-- Split
 - Documentation: This has been a game changer.
 I failed to document this project after completing it last year.
 With a more focused mind and approach, I decided to redo with the above changes.
 - Local testing with `sam local start-api` & `sam local invoke {functionName}`
 - YAML Template that is reusable and expandable